Gordon Chung-Hoon

 Gordon Paiʻea Chung-Hoon (July 25, 1910 – July 24, 1979) was an admiral in the United States Navy, who served during World War II and was the first Asian American flag officer.
 He received the Navy Cross and Silver Star for conspicuous gallantry and extraordinary heroism as commanding officer of USS Sigsbee from May 1944 to October 1945.

 Early life

 He was born in Honolulu, Hawaii, on July 25, 1910.
-His father, William Chung-Hoon Jr., a Chinese-English-Hawaiian, was a county treasurer and his mother Agnes Punana, a Hawaiian, was a member of the Kaʻahumanu Society.
+His father, William Chung-Hoon Jr., was a county treasurer and his mother Agnes Punana, a Hawaiian, was a member of the Kaʻahumanu Society.
 Chung-Hoon was the fourth of five children born to his family.
 He graduated from Punahou School in 1929.

 Military career

 Chung-Hoon attended the United States Naval Academy and graduated in May 1934, becoming the first Asian American graduate of the academy.
 While a student he gained national prominence as the football team's halfback and punter, and in 1934 starred on the team that broke an 11-year winless streak against the Army team.
 In 1958 Sports Illustrateds Silver Anniversary All-American issue featured Chung-Hoon as one of its 1933 football stars.

 After graduation Chung-Hoon was assigned to the cruiser USS Indianapolis as an ensign.
 As of January 1937 he was serving as an ensign aboard the destroyer USS Montgomery.
 He was a lieutenant (junior grade) on USS Dent as of January 1939.